Special Educational Needs

 - The first point of contact for any discussions about your child would be their class teacher;

-- You could also arrange to meet Mrs Brookes, our SENCo, or Mr Clarke, our Head Teacher – they are available to discuss your child’s progress, or any concerns/worries you may have;
+- You could also arrange to meet Mrs Alden, our SENCo, or Mr Clarke, our Headteacher – they are available to discuss your child’s progress, or any concerns/worries you may have;

 - The school works closely with many outside agencies and is able to provide advice regarding support for children and their families;